OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 ---
 title: The benefits of containerization
-description: Containers have a range of benefits that can help you become more agile in software delivery.
-Containers complement your DevOps process.
-Containers are scalable and allocate resources efficiently.
-Containers are portable, build once, run anywhere.
+description: Containers have a range of benefits that help you become more agile in software delivery.
+Containers are scalable, portable and complement your DevOps processes.
 We cover these benefits and more in this blog.
 author: terence.wong@octopus.com
 visibility: public
 published: 2022-07-13-1400